 A liquid, all-purpose fertilizer is a good choice, and you can dilute it to half the recommended strength before application.
 Overwatering and over-fertilizing your plants may cause the leaves to burn and the flowers to wilt.

-How Do I Prune Portulaca Plants?
+How to Prune Portulaca Plants

 Portulaca plants bloom throughout the growing season.
 However, most varieties start to look a bit leggy in the midsummer months.
 At this stage, you can cut them back, and then add the second round of fertilizer to help them recover from the pruning stress.